-The United World College-USA is seeking a full time French Teacher.
-The teacher will be responsible for teaching International Baccalaureate French Ab initio and French B and assisting with the language- and writing-center.
+The United World College-USA is seeking a full-time French Teacher.
+The teacher will be responsible for teaching International Baccalaureate French Ab initio and French B and holding French literature seminars twice monthly.

-The ideal applicant will hold a Master’s degree in second language acquisition, foreign language education or in applied linguistics, and have at least three years’ teaching experience.
+The ideal applicant will hold a Master’s degree in French, second language acquisition, and/or foreign language education, and have at least three years’ teaching experience.

 Favorable consideration will be given to applicants with experience in residential school settings and all applicants should be willing to be engaged in residential life and experiential education.